 How to carve using different types of wood for Ancient Greek Acanthus

-Walking through the history of the acanthus leaf can be hard because art styles mix together, and they move around different countries Many folks have shared stories about ornamental arts, but this Greek Acanthus carving course is not really a history class I understand the acanthus's past a bit, but I'm not a history expert with a PhD.
+Walking through the history of the acanthus leaf can be hard because art styles mix together, and they move around different countries Lots of writers have shared ideas about ornamental arts, but this Greek Acanthus carving course does not aim to be a history expert I have some knowledge about how the acanthus developed in history, but I'm not a PhD historian.

-I recently visited St. Augustine, Florida, which is the oldest city in the USA.
+I took a trip to St. Augustine, Florida, the oldest city in the United States.
 You can find an old fort, Castillo de San Marcos National Monument, there.
-You could call it a castle since America’s history begins here.
+It feels more like a castle because this is where America began.

 Did you know that there are old cannons that feature the acanthus motif too?